TajaKuzman/Parlamint-translation/README.md

 		8) For the words that were substituted, add the original translation (#Translated metadata) to ["misc"]
 		9) For all words, add information on alignment (#ForwardAlignment and #BackwardAlignment) with the conllu indices of source words (in case of syntactic units, as the alignment is done on subword level, indices point to subwords, not multitokens)
 		19) source word indices as metadata ("source_indices") - used only for testing, won't be added in the final conllu
 	- Save the file as CONLLU with the same name as the source CONLLU file (so each file will be saved separately).
-The number of sentences should be the same as in the source CONLLU and ANA file.
+The number of sentences should be the same as in the source CONLLU and TEI.ana file.

 This is now implemented, the sample files are:
 - sample file with additional information for debugging purposes (initial translation, source_indices: ["results/CZ-old/final_translated_conllu/sample_with_dev_metadata_ParlaMint-CZ_2013-11-25-ps2013-001-01-002-002.conllu"](https://github.com/TajaKuzman/Parlamint-translation/blob/master/results/CZ-old/final_translated_conllu/sample_with_dev_metadata_ParlaMint-CZ_2013-11-25-ps2013-001-01-002-002.conllu)